bespinian/k8s-application-best-practices/README.md

 - Expose your metrics on an endpoint

-- Restricting network connectivity

 - Configure via environment variables

 - Use ConfigMaps for config

+- Resource requests and limits

+- Persistence

+- Fast startup, graceful shutdown

+### Security

 - Use Secrets for sensitive parameters

-- Resource requests and limits
+- Restricting network connectivity

 - Unprivileged containers

+- Run with ServiceAccounts

 - Distroless containers

+### Deployment

 - Be declarative (includes image tagging)

-- Fast startup, graceful shutdown

-- Run with ServiceAccounts

-- Persistence

 - Managing variants: Helm